lockwo/elden_bot/README.md

 Experiment tracking can be found here: https://wandb.ai/elden_ring_ai/supervised_runs

 Until we encounter some success, the repo will be limited to the test folder.

+## Contributing

+We welcome contributors, we have a [discord](https://discord.gg/P7vZdbgn6R) for ideas, contributions, etc. You can also raise issues or PRs on this repo.